-The OR 99W: Gaarde/McDonald intersection improvement project is being redesigned to keep the project within budget.
+The OR 99W: Gaarde/McDonald intersection improvement project has been redesigned to keep the project within budget.
 As part of this $9.4 million project, ODOT, City of Tigard and Washington County are working to improve traffic flow and safety.
 The redesigned project will increase intersection capacity in order to reduce the delay currently experienced by drivers.
 The improvements are expected to increase capacity approximately 30 percent in the afternoon peak hour and roughly 20 percent in the morning peak hour.

 What is changing?

 To facilitate traffic flow and ease congestion, additional through and turn lanes are still included in the project.
 However, to decrease costs, additional left turn lanes from Gaarde Street and McDonald Street onto OR 99W have been eliminated.
 Construction is set to begin in 2015.
-Look here View an aerial overlay of the improvements
+Look here to view an aerial overlay of the improvements

 Key improvements on OR 99W